Pinks Funeral Directors Community Fund Supports Read Easy Croydon

 As a way of giving back to our local area, the Pinks Community Fund aims to provide funding support for community-based projects which improve the quality of life of people living within three miles of Pinks Funeral Directors’s branches in Hamsey Green and Caterham.

-Six charities will be awarded funding toward the cost of a specific, community-focused project.
+Six local charities will be awarded funding toward the cost of a specific, community-focused project.
 We aim to fund projects that run for 3 months or longer, but we may consider shorter projects if ongoing community benefits can be demonstrated.

 In order to be eligible to receive funding, the project must align with one or more of the fund categories: Health, Education, Employment Opportunities, Poverty/Social Deprivation.
 Grants are available for amounts up to £500.